≡ Menu

-Cerebellar hypoplasia is one of those medical conditions where if you’ve ever seen a dog that has it, you’re not likely to forget what it looks like for the rest of your life.
+Cerebellar hypoplasia is one of those medical conditions where if you’ve ever seen a dog with it, you’re not likely to forget what it looks like for the rest of your life.
+You see, Cerebellar Hypoplasia is a disease (or a medical condition) in which an affected dog’s brain fails to develop normally in utero leaving them with an underdeveloped or smaller-than-normal cerebellum, which is terrible!

-The cerebellum is a part of the brain (located in the brainstem) that is responsible for helping the body coordinate movement from impulses in the brain to precise and fine tuned movements in the body.
+Because the cerebellum is a part of the brain (located in the brainstem) responsible for helping the body coordinate movement from impulses in the brain to precise and fine-tuned movements in the body.

 Which is why…